-Past skin cancer research
+Past research into skin cancer

 Our scientists have made vital contributions to finding new and better ways to treat, diagnose and prevent skin cancer.
 Below are a few of our most important discoveries.